danelahman/tempore-lang/README.md

 which returns a `result-type` value and advances the accumulated grade by the operation's grade.

-Calls are given meaning by handlers:
+Operation calls are given meaning by handlers:

 ```
 let h =